 To date, the Irish courts have not yet had to opine on the geographical and jurisdictional reach of Irish competition law, but the legislation gives some guidance.
-In essence, it provides that an individual and a corporation may be exposed to liability under Irish competition law notwithstanding the fact that they have no physical presence in Ireland.
+In essence, it appears to provide that an individual and a corporation may be exposed to liability under Irish competition law notwithstanding the fact that they have no physical presence in Ireland.

-Irish competition law applies to any behaviour or conduct that affects trade in Ireland18 or any part of Ireland irrespective of where in the world the conduct occurred.19 This means that a cartel formed and operated from outside Ireland may still be prosecuted and punished inside Ireland provided there was some effect on trade in Ireland.
-As such, it is legally possible for a person not based in Ireland to be prosecuted and convicted of breaching Irish competition law.
+Irish competition law applies to any behaviour or conduct that affects trade in Ireland or any part of Ireland irrespective of where in the world the conduct occurred.
+This means that a cartel formed and operated from outside Ireland may still be prosecuted and punished inside Ireland provided there was some effect on trade in Ireland.
+As such, it is legally possible for a person not based in Ireland to be prosecuted and convicted of breaching Irish competition law but, in practice, all cases to date have involved persons in Ireland.